Ahmedfathyarafa/HRM/README.md

 # HRM
-Layered architecture using Generic Repository &amp; Service layer in C#
+A sample project on how to build N tier architecture based on Generic Repository Pattern with Entity Framework, IoC Container and Dependency Injection in ASP.NET MVC.

-Technlogies used:
+Frameworks & Technlogies used:

-*  Asp.Net MVC5
-* EntityFramework6 code first
-* Autofac(IOC)
+Technologies & Tools used:

+1. .NET Framework 4.6.1
+2. ASP.NET MVC 5.2
+3. Entity Framework 6.0
+4. Sql Server express 2014
+5. Autofac 4.0
+7. Visual Studio 2015